 one-level holiday cottage is especially suitable for less able guests seeking self-catering accommodation in Northumberland.

 - Large welcoming entrance hall with storage cupboard.

 - Large open-plan living, dining and kitchen area with full height ceiling, exposed roof timbers and French doors leading to a courtyard terrace.

-- Free Wi-Fi is available in part of this cottage for use with your own smart phone, tablet or laptop, but not throughout.
+- Free Wi-Fi is available throughout this cottage for use with your own smart phone, tablet or laptop.

 - The well equipped oak kitchen area has an integrated stainless steel hob, oven and chimney hood, dishwasher, washing machine, fridge with ice compartment, and microwave.